 Burned-out employees may also start to experience a decrease in productivity.
 If an employee who is usually a top performer starts slacking off or their quality of work starts to decline, it may be a sign that they need a break.
 Sometimes, a distraction is just a distraction, but if an employee is consistently unable to focus, misses deadlines, ignores meetings and only partially completes tasks, it can signify worker burnout.
 As the condition worsens, so will performance and productivity.
 Take a look at what they have on their to-do list and see if there’s too much to handle.
 If there is, consider using independent contractors or freelancers to help handle the workload.

 Also be aware that, unfortunately, managers can inadvertently contribute to employee burnout.
 Properly training your leaders and continual development is critical.
 Employers who can get ahead of burnout will have a competitive advantage as their workforce will be more engaged and productive.
 Start by examining the benefits you offer—they can have a direct impact on reducing employee burnout and thus turnover.

-> Make a difference in your organization by engaging employees and driving efficiencies.
-For more information on how the right HCM technology can help you, check out our Buyer’s Guide or view features of Paycor’s HR and Benefits Advisor.
+For more information on how HR technology can help you lighten your load and enhance the employee experience, check out our Buyer’s Guide or view features of Paycor’s HR and Benefits Advisor.